 Funding Intensity – ECO4 allocates greater funding per household, enabling deeper interventions.

-This level of improvement does come at a cost though with project delivery being particularly complex due to the specific eligibility requirements.
+This level of improvement does come at a cost though with engagement and project delivery being particularly complex due to the specific eligibility requirements.

 GBIS (Great British Insulation Scheme)